 Adaptive Reuse Advantages

 - We can notice that historical sites are commonly situated at the center of the community.
-This opens up extraordinary opportunities and naturally guarantees extraordinary already built infrastructure.
+This opens up extraordinary opportunities and naturally guarantees extraordinary already-built infrastructure.

 - Historical sites are priceless in value.
-Hundreds of years of existence and remarkable designs that can encourage tourism.
+Hundreds of years of existence and remarkable designs can encourage tourism.

 - Each Era had its own method of construction and detailed designs in comparison with modern construction developments, this cannot be reproduced today entirely.

 There are several forms of obstruction in the adaptation and reusing phenomenon: